DMPS/Bad-Eggs/README.md

 6.)
 Bob recieves a push notification on his phone to say that the incoming payment of £3500 from Xavier's company a transaction is potentially fraudulent.
 He submits a suspicious activity report (SAR) to the National Crime Agency.

 <b>The Benefits:</b>

+-Businesses don't have to rely on their accountant to tell them if they are doing business with a sanctioned company(Disintermediation)

 -Bob just has to log in and Bad Eggs takes care of the rest!
 We monitor his transactions and alert him of any suspicious activity